Rules governing Jahn-Teller order in Prussian blue analogues: Introduction

-Hybrid framework materials can also show CJT order,\cite{Stroppa_2011,Bostrom_2018,Cattermull_2021} although the relevant mechanisms responsible are not yet clear.
-For example, the flexible, open structures of framework materials lead to elastic constants much reduced from those of conventional ceramics,\cite{Tan_2011} such that strain effects are in general less important.
-Likewise, exchange interactions are also substantially weaker because the increased spatial separation between transition-metal centres reduces orbital overlap.\cite{Kostakis_2010} Nevertheless CJT distortions do occur,\cite{Stroppa_2011} and here we are particularly concerned with their phenomenology amongst Prussian blue analogues (PBAs)---an especially important and compositionally diverse class of hybrid frameworks with applications spanning a variety of very different fields, \emph{e.g.}\ energy storage, catalysis, ion conduction, photoresponse, and magnetism.\cite{Kaye_2005,Ohkoshi_2010,Ferlay_1995,Bleuzen_2000,LeKhac_1998,Wessells_2011} The basic PBA structure type is shown in Fig.~\ref{fig1}(a): M$^{m+}$ and [M$^\prime$(CN)$_6$]$^{n-}$ ions alternate on the nodes of a simple cubic lattice.
-It is common for PBAs to exhibit [M$^\prime$(CN)$_6$]$^{n-}$ vacancies, and additional cations can be incorporated within the cubic framework cavities as needed for charge balance.\cite{Cattermull_2021} A simple example of CJT order in this family is given by the material CuPt(CN)$_6$, the structure of which has tetragonal symmetry to accommodate the cooperative elongation of Cu$^{2+}$ coordination environments along a single common axis [Fig.~\ref{fig1}(a)].\cite{Siebert_1975,Chapman_2006b} A similar distortion is triggered on extraction of K$^+$ ions from the initially-undistorted cathode material KMn[Fe(CN)$_6$] as Mn$^{2+}$ is oxidised to Jahn--Teller-active Mn$^{3+}$.\cite{Bie_2017} The strain induced in this process is considered key in limiting the reversible electrochemistry of the system.\cite{Jiang_2019} Varying [M$^\prime$(CN)$_6$]$^{n-}$ vacancy fraction must also switch on and off CJT order, because the nonstoichiometric cathode material K$_{0.71}$Cu[Fe(CN)$_6$]$_{0.72}\cdot$3.7H$_2$O---which exhibits vastly superior cycling behaviour to KMn[Fe(CN)$_6$]---has no cooperative distortion despite its high Cu$^{2+}$ content.\cite{Wessells_2011} So, asking what rules might govern CJT order in this family is an important open question of direct relevance to many of the practical applications of functional PBA materials.
+Hybrid framework materials provide an intriguing contrast because both conventional mechanisms for CJT order are expected to weaken:\cite{Li_2017} the open and mechanically compliant architectures of hybrids reduce elastic coupling,\cite{Tan_2011} while increased metal-metal separations suppress direct orbital interactions.\cite{Kostakis_2010} Nevertheless CJT distortions do occur,\cite{Stroppa_2011,Bostrom_2018,Cattermull_2021} and here we are particularly concerned with their phenomenology amongst Prussian blue analogues (PBAs)---an especially important and compositionally diverse class of hybrid frameworks with applications spanning a variety of very different fields, \emph{e.g.}\ energy storage, catalysis, ion conduction, photoresponse, and magnetism.\cite{Kaye_2005,Ohkoshi_2010,Ferlay_1995,Bleuzen_2000,LeKhac_1998,Wessells_2011} The basic PBA structure type is shown in Fig.~\ref{fig1}(a): M$^{m+}$ and [M$^\prime$(CN)$_6$]$^{n-}$ ions alternate on the nodes of a simple cubic lattice.
+It is common for PBAs to exhibit [M$^\prime$(CN)$_6$]$^{n-}$ vacancies, and additional cations can be incorporated within the cubic framework cavities as needed for charge balance.\cite{Cattermull_2021} A simple example of CJT order in this family is given by the material Cu[Pt(CN)$_6$], the structure of which has tetragonal symmetry to accommodate the cooperative elongation of Cu$^{2+}$ coordination environments along a single common axis [Fig.~\ref{fig1}(a)].\cite{Siebert_1975,Chapman_2006b} A similar distortion is triggered on extraction of K$^+$ ions from the initially-undistorted cathode material KMn[Fe(CN)$_6$] as Mn$^{2+}$ is oxidised to Jahn--Teller-active Mn$^{3+}$.\cite{Bie_2017} The strain induced in this process is considered key in limiting the reversible electrochemistry of the system.\cite{Jiang_2019,Cattermull_2026} Varying [M$^\prime$(CN)$_6$]$^{n-}$ vacancy fraction must also switch on and off CJT order, because the nonstoichiometric cathode material K$_{0.71}$Cu[Fe(CN)$_6$]$_{0.72}\cdot$3.7H$_2$O---which exhibits vastly superior cycling behaviour to KMn[Fe(CN)$_6$]---has no cooperative distortion despite its high Cu$^{2+}$ content.\cite{Wessells_2011} So, asking what rules might govern CJT order in this family is an important open question of direct relevance to many of the practical applications of functional PBA materials.\cite{Maiti_2026}